Hedge fund manager Chanos says art market frothy, shorting Sotheby's

-LONDON Hedge fund Kynikos Associates founder James Chanos said the art market is frothy and he is currently shorting Sotheby's, a global auctioneer of art and jewellery.
+LONDON Hedge fund Kynikos Associates founder James Chanos said the art market is frothy and he is currently shorting Sotheby's (BID.N), a global auctioneer of art and jewellery.

 "I am not here to bury the art market, I am an art collector myself," the short-seller, who is better known for his bearish bets on China, said at the Sohn Investment Conference in London on Wednesday.